 From the time I entered medical school, I can’t recall one course that I took that ever mentioned the word “touch.”
-Luckily, I was familiar with the word from the times when my mom was making a cake or pie.
+Luckily, I was familiar with the word when my mom was making a cake or pie.
 She never used measuring spoons.
 She would just add a touch of this and a touch of that.
-It seemed that she knew which additions were needed to get the right taste.
+It seemed that she knew what additions to add to get the right taste.
+Oh!
 I do recall folks using the word “touch” when they were uncertain of an outcome of a risky, serious medical situation.
-They would say it was “touch and go” whether the family member would live or die.
+They would say, “it was touch and go,” whether the family member would live or die.

 Often, as I go to medical conferences, it seems that the spirit of medicine is out of touch.
-The physicians spend their time looking at laboratory data, instead of touching the spirit of the ones they are caring for.
+The physicians spend more time looking at the laboratory data and treating it accordingly, rather than touch the spirit of one who they are caring for.
 A touch goes a long way.
-In fact, I often suggest to family members who are visiting a loved one in the hospital to take along a glycerin stick (which can be purchased at a drugstore), which will refresh a loved one’s mouth.
+In fact, I often suggest to family members who are visiting a loved one in the hospital to take along a glycerin stick (purchased at a drugstore), which refreshes a loved one’s mouth.
 I also suggest that they bring an aromatic oil to massage the muscles around the neck of the patient.
 This type of touch changes the whole chemistry that is taking place in the body.
-Finally, I suggest that a nice, soft, fuzzy washcloth be used to wash their face, particularly around the eyes and nose, and their feet.
+Finally, I suggest that a nice, soft, fuzzy washcloth be used to wash the patient’s face, particularly around the eyes and nose.

 At birth, our nervous system is so sensitive that it can react to a blanket made of wool or synthetic fibers.
-If a baby is squirming and crying, you can bet that the blanket surrounding them or their bedclothes may be irritating their very sensitive skin.
+If a baby is squirming and crying, you can bet that the surrounding blanket or bedclothes is irritating the baby’s very sensitive skin.
 Do you hear me, new mothers?

-It was recorded in the Bible that a woman who had a blood disorder was healed by the touch of the hem of Christ’s garment.
-I am sure that many patients would benefit from that same touch from nurses and doctors when they are hospitalized.
+It was recorded in the Bible how a woman who had a blood disorder was healed by the touch of the hem of Christ’s garment.
+I am sure that many patients would benefit from that same touch of nurses and doctors when they are hospitalized.
 It takes so little to help the healing process.

-Today, more doctors are attending conferences that present topics on mind and body healing at major medical schools, but it seems that medical students do not have this opportunity.
+Today, more doctors are attending conferences that present topics on mind and body healing at major medical schools.
+However, it seems that medical students do not have this opportunity.